Generate a project-specific RDF Schema

 • cardinality for concept to Subject Pseudo Identifier: intended for the annotation of cardinalities related to the association of the concept to the Subject Pseudo Identifier

-Logical thinking to apply when defining cardinalities
+Thinking to apply when defining cardinalities

 When defining your cardinalities, you should think what can be logically linked.